CheeYuTan/FraudDetection_GraphFrames/README.md

 **GraphFrames** is an open-source Spark package created by Databricks.
 It is similar to Apache Spark GraphX, but its APIs are based on DataFrames.
 It adds additional functionality such as motif finding.

 GraphFrames is the **recommended library for graph analytics on top of Apache Spark**.
-GraphFrames is maintained but is not under active development.
-For customers, integrating 3rd-party libraries or tools can be a good approach, especially if they need more advanced graph libraries and can use single-machine tools.

 ### ✅ Reasons to Use GraphFrames: